-The marijuana is then boiled and softened so the fibres (fibers) that can be turned into a string-like twine that is woven.
+The marijuana is then boiled and softened so the fibers (fibers) that can be turned into a string-like twine that is woven.

 After this, the leaves of another plant called Indigofera are used to make the Indigo dye.
 We see the plant and she explains the process, and we have seen most of the women have permanently blue stained hands from working with the Indigo dye.
 It forms a denim-like fabric, and the skill has been passed down from generation to generation.

 Today’s tour is included as part of our 17-day Vietnam tailor-made Legend Travel Group tour.
 It is not an optional extra, so everyone on our tour group have joined us on this walk to Cat Cat Village and Tien Sa Waterfall.

 Everywhere we walk, we see the ethnic ladies busily working.
 They sit in the shade if they can find it, and others perch themselves on a rock or are seated outside a shop or home.